A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Comparisons and discussion

 Next, we provide a quantitative analysis by plotting the MSEs between the quantum solutions and the reference solution.
 Again, we choose two different time steps $\Delta\tau=0.001$ and $\Delta\tau=0.0001$.
 The results are demonstrated in Fig.~\ref{appD:Fig4}.

-We find that the MSEs are relatively large near the initial time, and they decreases as $t$ becomes larger.
-Regarding the theoretical estimation of the $l^2$-error in Sect.~\ref{subsec:3-2}, the MSE has a quadratic dependence on the time step $\Delta\tau$, which is also observed in Fig.~\ref{appD:Fig4} by comparing the blue and orange lines.
+The MSEs are relatively large near the initial time, and they decrease as $t$ becomes larger.
+Comparing the blue line with the orange one, we observe that the MSE has a quadratic dependence on the time step $\Delta\tau$, which can be seen by the discussion in the next paragraph.
 Note that the orange line almost coincides with the green line in the left subplot of Fig.~\ref{appD:Fig4}.
-This implies that the post-processing step in Appendix \ref{subsec:C-3} enables us to obtain the solutions in a finer grid keeping almost the same precision (MSE).
+This implies that the post-processing step in \ref{subsec:C-3} enables us to obtain the solutions in a finer grid while keeping almost the same MSE.
 To compare with the results in \cite{Ingelmann.2024}, we provide also the MSEs between the normalized quantum solutions and the normalized reference solution.
-Here, we choose the same normalized solutions as those in \cite{Ingelmann.2024}, that is, we divide the quantum/reference(analytical) solution by the grid parameter $N$ so that the $l^2$-norm of the initial state is normalized to $1$.
+Here, we choose the same normalized solutions as those in \cite{Ingelmann.2024}, that is, we divide the quantum/reference(analytical) solution by the grid parameter $N$ so that the $\ell^2$-norm of the initial state is normalized to $1$.
 By choosing the same $\Delta\tau=0.001$, we have a comparable result to Fig.~6 in \cite{Ingelmann.2024} (see the blue line in the right subplot in Fig.~\ref{appD:Fig4}).
 More precisely, we have similar MSE as the HHL and one-order worse MSE than the VQA near $t=0$, while we obtain two-order better MSE than both algorithms near $t=0.04$.
 Besides, we can achieve further better precision by choosing small $\Delta\tau$ for fixed $N=16$ (see the orange line), and obtain a precision of $10^{-9}$ at $t=0.04$, which is a huge improvement than the HHL algorithm and the VQA in \cite{Ingelmann.2024}.
+To avoid misleading, we emphasize that here we use the MSE for the normalized solution only to compare with the result in \cite{Ingelmann.2024}.
+This error is not physical because it gives much smaller values than it performs.
+One should use either the $\ell^2$-error for the normalized solution or the MSE for the original solution (i.e., the left subplot in Fig.~\ref{appD:Fig4}).

+The reason why our algorithm has better performance in precision is as follows.
+Concerning the well-known theoretical error estimate of the Euler FDMs, the $\ell^2$-error scales as $O(\Delta\tau)+O(N^{-2})$, which means the MSE is $O(N^{-1}(\Delta\tau)^2)+O(N^{-5})$.
+On the other hand, by the theoretical estimates in Sect.~\ref{subsec:3-2} for both the approximation error and the Suzuki-Trotter error, as well as the theoretical bound of the discretization error (see Lemma 1 in \cite{Childs.2022}), the $\ell^2$-error for the proposed algorithm is $O(\Delta\tau)+O((N/2)^{-N/2})$.
+This implies that the MSE is $O(N^{-1}(\Delta\tau)^2)+O(N^{-1}(N/2)^{-N})$, whose second part has a more rapid decay in $N$.
+These theoretical estimates explain the essential superiority (regarding $N$) of our algorithm over the ones in \cite{Ingelmann.2024} based on the Euler FDMs.
+Numerically, we also refer to the third column in Fig.~\ref{sec4:Fig0} that one needs to take a larger $N$ for the Euler FDMs.